 Connor Baxter took the crown in 2016 for the fastest paddler that year with a 200 m speed of just 53.12 seconds, which is converted to about 8.5 mi / h.

 While most paddlers would love to go so fast, Danny Ching went even faster in 2014.
 In just 46.60 seconds, he finished 200 m.
 This is about 9,34 mph, but who knows whether or not he can maintain that speed for an hour.

 SUP speeds are steadily increasing with advances in SUP technology and technology improvements and some unofficial tests performed over 200 m have averaged up to 17.7mi / h.

 Many paddlers are frustrated when they know how slow they ‘re going to a paddleboard, but the one thing that pushes them is to hit an average SUP speed itself.
 After all, when trying to move on straight lines, trying to maintain your balance on flowing water is hard enough without attempting to raise speed.

 Most paddlers are around 3,5 to 4,5 miles per hour across the water, which is a good, relaxing pace.
 Beginners move to start more slowly, and recreational paddlers and tourers can keep their energy on longer excursions so that they can’t paddle hard.

 Racers are going faster, and the faster their board is, the better for them.
 They can reach an average speed of 5-7 miles an hour with the right paddling and racing techniques.
-Obviously if a racer is windy and has put a lot of time in the right board and learned the best technique, they can go a little faster.
+Obviously, if a racer is windy and has put a lot of time on the right board and learned the best technique, they can go a little faster.